- Jeep Wrangler insurance costs around $1,952 per year, $976 for a 6-month policy, or $163 per month.

 - Be a safe driver and save on insurance.
 Too frequent at-fault accidents can raise rates, possibly by an additional $936 per year for a 30-year-old driver and even as much as $662 per year for a 60-year-old driver.

 - Improve your credit to save money.
-In states that have insurance regulations that allow a driver’s credit information to be used as a rate-generating factor, insureds with excellent credit scores of 800+ can possibly save as much as $306 per year when compared to a lower credit score of 670-739.
+In states that have insurance regulations that allow a driver’s credit information to be used as a rating factor, insureds with excellent credit scores of 800+ could save as much as $306 per year when compared to a lower credit score of 670-739.
 Conversely, a poor credit score could cost up to $355 more per year.

-- Get a discount from your employment.
-Just about all auto insurance companies offer policy discounts for being employed in professions like doctors, scientists, police officers and law enforcement, members of the military, nurses, and other occupations.
+- Get a discount from your employer.
+Just about all auto insurance companies offer policy discounts for being employed in professions like doctors, scientists, law enforcement, members of the military, nurses, and other occupations.
 If you qualify for this occupational discount, you may save between $59 and $178 on your annual insurance cost, depending on the age of the driver.

 - Obey the law to get lower insurance rates.
 If you want the most economical Wrangler insurance rates, it pays off to be a safe driver.
 A few minor traffic violations have the consequence of raising insurance costs by at least $540 per year.
 Serious infractions such as DWI and driving without insurance could raise rates by an additional $1,870 or more.

-- Increasing deductibles lowers insurance cost.
+- Higher deductibles lower insurance costs.
 Raising your physical damage coverage deductibles from $500 to $1,000 could save around $254 per year for a 40-year-old driver and $506 per year for a 20-year-old driver.

-- Decreasing deductibles costs more money.
+- Decreasing deductibles cost more money.
 Cutting your deductibles from $500 to $250 could cost an additional $268 per year for a 40-year-old driver and $540 per year for a 20-year-old driver.

 With Jeep Wrangler car insurance cost ranging from $1,772 to $2,156 annually on average, the cheapest model to insure is the Sport 2-Door.
 The second cheapest trim level to insure is the Willys Sport 2-Door at $1,832 per year.